Bimodal bilingualism: Denial of their own bilingualism

-Everyday shifts along the language mode continuum
+Code-Switching and Code-Blending

 Deaf or bimodal bilinguals, in their day-to-day lives, move among and between various points on the language mode continuum depending on the situation and the language competency and skills of those with whom they are interacting.
-For example, when conversing with a monolingual, all bilinguals will restrict themselves to the language of the individual with whom they're conversing.
+For example, when conversing with a monolingual, all bilinguals will restrict themselves to the language of the individual with whom they are conversing.
 However, when interacting with another bilingual, all bilinguals can use a mixture of the two common languages.
 While early aged bimodal bilinguals have more than one mode to communicate a language, they are just as susceptible as unimodal bilinguals to confusing domains and using the "wrong" language in a given situation.
-Code-switching is a common phenomenon found among bilinguals; for bimodal bilinguals, this phenomenon equivalent is considered code-blending, which "involves simultaneous production of parts of an utterance in speech and sign."
+Code-switching is a common phenomenon found among bilinguals; for bimodal bilinguals, another equivalent phenomenon is code-blending, which "involves simultaneous production of parts of an utterance in speech and sign."
 Examples of code-blending would be using ASL word order in a spoken English utterance, or conversing by showing an ASL classifier and speaking the English equivalent phrase simultaneously.
 Like unimodal bilinguals, bimodal bilinguals will activate, deactivate or adjust their use of each language according to their domain.
 For ASL-English bilingualism, "deaf students' vocabulary knowledge in each language will be related to the contexts where the two languages are used."
 That is, vocabulary and topics learned and discussed in ASL will be recognized and recalled in ASL, and "English vocabulary will reflect the contexts where English is accessible to deaf students."

-Unequal social status of the languages involved
+Unequal social status of ASL

 As is the case in many situations of oral-language bilingualism, bimodal bilingualism in the U.S. involves two languages with vastly different social status.
-ASL has traditionally not even had the status of being considered a legitimate language, and Deaf children have been prevented from learning it through such "methods" as having their hands tied together.
+ASL has traditionally not even had the status of being considered a legitimate language, and Deaf children have been prevented from learning it through such "methods" as having their hands tied together (source needed).
 Hearing parents of Deaf children have historically been advised not to allow their children to learn ASL, as they were informed it would prevent the acquisition of English.
 Despite the fact that Deaf children's early exposure to ASL has now been shown to enhance their aptitude for acquiring English competency, the unequal social status of ASL and English, and of sign languages and oral languages, remains.
-Consequently, CODAs have a wide range of both positive and negative impacts based on their individual experiences.

 Differences from oral-language bilingualism

 Lack of societal acknowledgment of bilingual community status

-Since linguists didn't recognize ASL as a true language until the second half of the twentieth century, there has been very little acknowledgment of, or attention or study devoted to, the bilingual status of the American Deaf community.
+Since linguists did not recognize ASL as a true language until the second half of the twentieth century, there has been very little acknowledgment of, or attention or study devoted to, the bilingual status of the American Deaf community.
 Deaf people are often "still seen by many as monolingual in the majority language whereas in fact many are bilingual in that language and in sign".